ADOP: Approximate Differentiable One-Pixel Point Rendering: Related Work

 \subsection{Inverse Rendering}

 Inverse rendering and differentiable rendering have been a topic of research for some time.
 However, major breakthroughs have only been made in recent years due to improved hardware and advancements in deep learning~\cite{kato2020differentiable}.
 Its application can be challenging though: Traditional triangle rasterization with depth-testing has no analytically correct spatial derivative~\cite{loper2014opendr,kato2020differentiable}.
 Available systems therefore either approximate the gradient~\cite{loper2014opendr,kato2018neural,kato2019learning,genova2018unsupervised} or approximate the rendering itself using alpha blending along edges~\cite{rhodin2015versatile,liu2019soft,chen2019learning}.
 Volume raycasting on the other hand is differentiable by accumulating all voxel values along the ray ~\cite{kato2020differentiable}.
 This has been used by multiple authors to build volumetric reconstruction systems~\cite{tulsiani2017multi,henzler2019escaping,lombardi2019neural} or predict the signed distance field of an object~\cite{jiang2020sdfdiff}.
-Instead of a voxel grid, an implicit function can also be used inside a differentiable volumetric raycasting framework~\cite{liu2019learning,niemeyer2020differentiable,liu2020dist,zakharov2020autolabeling}.
-Mildenhall et al. show with \textit{Neural Radiance Fields} (NeRF) that a deep neural network can be trained by volumetric raycasting to store the view-dependent radiance of an object.
+Instead of a voxel grid, an implicit function can also be used inside a differentiable volumetric raycasting framework~\cite{liu2019learning,niemeyer2020differentiable,liu2020dist,zakharov2020autolabeling}. \citet{mildenhall2020nerf} show with \textit{Neural Radiance Fields} (NeRF) that a deep neural network can be trained by volumetric raycasting to store the view-dependent radiance of an object.
 Due to the impressive results of NeRF, multiple extensions and improvements have been published in the following years~\cite{zhang2020nerfpp,yu2021pixelnerf,martin2021nerf,sitzmann2020implicit}.
 Inverse rendering has also been proposed for point cloud rasterization~\cite{kato2020differentiable,lin2018learning}.
 The spatial gradients of the points can be approximated in different ways.
 This includes gradient computation along silhouettes~\cite{han2020drwr}, gradients for Gaussian splatting~\cite{yifan2019differentiable,wiles2020synsin,kopanas2021point}, and gradient approximation using a temporary 3D volume~\cite{insafutdinov2018unsupervised}.
-A different approach is taken by Lassner et al. who render the points as small spheres instead of splats~\cite{Lassner_2021_CVPR}.
-Our differentiable point rendering approach is similar to the differentiable splatting techniques of~\cite{yifan2019differentiable,kopanas2021point}.
-However we render only one pixel per point, which allows our approach to be multiple magnitudes more efficient than competing methods~\cite{Lassner_2021_CVPR}.
+A different approach is taken by Lassner and Zollh\"ofer~\shortcite{Lassner_2021_CVPR} who render the points as small spheres instead of splats.
+Our differentiable point rendering approach is similar to established differentiable splatting techniques~\cite{yifan2019differentiable,kopanas2021point}, however we render only one pixel per point, which allows our approach to be multiple magnitudes more efficient than competing methods~\cite{Lassner_2021_CVPR}.
+A nice property of a differentiable rendering pipeline is that the camera parameters can be optimized during rendering. \citet{lin2021barf} and \citet{jeong2021self} show that the camera model and camera pose can be optimized in the NeRF pipeline by providing a differentiable projection module.
+This allows to correct small errors in the initial calibration or even estimate the scene's geometry from scratch.
+Similar work focuses on synthesizing photometric correct views by storing linear HDR radiance values inside the NeRF.
+A fixed tonemapper \cite{mildenhall2021nerf} or neural tonemapper \cite{huang2021hdr} then converts the integrated HDR intensities to the LDR color space.
+Concerning input refinement, this paper is inspired by these approaches and similar to concurrent work of \citet{tancik2022block}.
+However, we use an improved differentiable tonemapper module and apply the structural optimization on a point cloud instead of NeRFs.